552020/ffs/README.md

 ```

 package.json is updated: tailwindcss, postcss, autoprefixer.
 We have a new `tailwind.config.js`

+- We tweak tsconfig.json

+### Summary for Documentation

+Here's a concise summary for your documentation explaining the additions to the `tsconfig.json` file and their purposes:

+---

+### **Additions to `tsconfig.json`**

+1. **`files` and `references`**:

+   - **`files`:** An empty array indicates that no specific files are included by default.
+It's a placeholder and can be used to explicitly include TypeScript files in larger projects.
+   - **`references`:** This section is typically used in **project references**, allowing you to split your project into multiple configurations.
+This setup points to `tsconfig.app.json` and `tsconfig.node.json`, which would allow separate configurations for your frontend (app) and server-side (Node.js) environments if needed.
+However, if you don't have these files yet, they are placeholders and optional unless you need more modular or environment-specific configurations.

+2. **`baseUrl` and `paths`**:
+   - **`baseUrl`:** Sets the base directory for module resolution.
+By setting this to `"."` (the root of your project), you can use simplified import paths.
+   - **`paths`:** This introduces an alias system that allows you to import files using `@/` instead of lengthy relative paths.
+For example, instead of writing `../../components/button`, you can use `@/components/button`.
+This makes the code cleaner and easier to maintain.

+---

+### Do You Need `tsconfig.app.json` and `tsconfig.node.json`?

+Since you don't have `tsconfig.app.json` and `tsconfig.node.json` files in your project, here's why:

+1. **Optional for Most Projects**: These files are not mandatory unless your project requires multiple environments (e.g., separating frontend and backend configurations).
+Many projects can work just fine with a single `tsconfig.json` unless you have specific needs for isolating TypeScript configurations (e.g., one for the browser and one for Node.js).

+2. **When You Might Need Them**:

+   - **`tsconfig.app.json`:** You could create this if you want a separate TypeScript configuration for the frontend app.
+For example, if you have different settings for how TypeScript should behave in the frontend vs. other parts of the project.
+   - **`tsconfig.node.json`:** This is useful if you're working on server-side code (Node.js) in the same project.
+It would let you use configurations like different module settings for backend Node.js code.

+   If your project is purely frontend (React with Vite) and doesn’t involve server-side code in Node.js, you likely don’t need these files.

+### **Conclusion**

+- The `references` section is **optional** in your case.
+If you are not managing multiple environments, you can safely remove or ignore these.
+- The important additions for you are **`baseUrl`** and **`paths`**, which provide path aliasing for simpler imports, making the project easier to scale and maintain.

+If at some point you introduce server-side code or need more advanced configurations, you can consider adding `tsconfig.app.json` or `tsconfig.node.json` files.

+# Notes

 The 'tree' after the first `dfx deploy`, the node_modules and target dirs are not listed.